larryhastings/big/README.md

   * `split_quoted_string` used to use a hand-coded parser, manually analyzing each character in the input text.
-    Now it uses `multisplit` to only examine the interesting characters.  `multisplit` has a large startup cost the first time you use a particular set of iterators, but this information is cached for subsequent calls.
+    Now it uses `multisplit` to only examine the interesting substrings.  `multisplit` has a large startup cost the first time you use a particular set of iterators, but this information is cached for subsequent calls.
     Bottom line, the new version is much faster for larger workloads.
 (It's slower for trivial examples... where speed doesn't matter.)
-  * `quotes` may now contain quote delimiters of any nonzero length.
-    * By default `quotes` only contains `'`` (single-quote) and `"` (double-quote).
-The previous version also activated `"""` and `'''` by default; this was judged to be too opinionated and Python-specific.
   * The `backslash` parameter has been replaced by a new parameter, `escape`.
     `escape` allows specifying the escape string, which by default is '\\' (backslash).
 If you specify a false value, there will be no escape character in strings.
+  * Another benefit of switching to `multisplit`: `quotes` now supports quote delimiters and an escape string of any nonzero length.
+If more than one quote delimiter matches at a time, `split_quoted_string` will always pick the longer string.
+  * By default `quotes` only contains `'`` (single-quote) and `"` (double-quote).
+The previous version also supported `"""` and `'''` by default; this is no longer true, it was too opinionated and Python-specific.
-  * `split_quoted_string` also accepts a new parameter, `initial`, which sets the initial state of quoting.
+  * `split_quoted_string` also accepts a new parameter, `state`, which sets the initial state of quoting.
   * The `triple_quotes` parameter has been removed.
 (See next bullet point.)
   * `split_quoted_string` is now documented as being completely